 Ok, so with that, I can defer a number of items and move on to another level.

-There is also still an issue with the graphics, I suppose the levels aren’t technically completed with the fancy pants textures and models… but I’ll stick to my original plan of focusing on the content first.
+There is also still an issue with the graphics, I suppose the levels aren’t technically completed with the fancy pants textures and models… but I’ll … Read the rest

 So after I suppose a month or so of the “New Game” button not working, I finally fixed it so that the web player is functioning again.
 Apparently the automated build script doesn’t suck the scene information from the Unity IDE build screen and I totally forgot about the string array in the wonky command line builder.
 Thus, when someone tried to click on new game, the app couldn’t find the scene to load and would silent do nothing.